Breaking a Lease - What You Need to Know

 If I don't want to lease the property anymore, what should I do?

 If you need to terminate your tenancy, you should read your lease to be sure you understand exactly what it says.
 Refer to your lease for the timing of your notice to terminate the lease.
 Leases state when and how a lease may be terminated and they usually state that a certain amount of written notice is required from the tenant or from the landlord if either party wants to terminate the tenancy.

-- What should I keep for my records, in case I need to produce them again?
+What should I keep as a record, in case I need to produce it again?

-Keep a copy of the lease and any notices that you gave to your landlord, or any notices your landlord gave you.
+Keep a copy of the lease, any notices you gave to your landlord, and any notices your landlord gave you.

 The information above is provided by Colorado Legal Services.
 It is intended as general information only, and is not meant as legal advice for any specific situation.
 If you need legal advice, consult an attorney of your own choosing.
 If you cannot afford an attorney, talk to Colorado Legal Services: 303-837-1321.